Izzmo/about/README.md

 **Take logical risks.** If you think process can be improved or that customers will like something better.
 Prove it!
 Come up with a logical argument and let's experiment together.
 Like I said above, if you are not growing, you are dying.
 So, in order to grow, you have to take risks.
 Which leads me to..

 **Learn from your mistakes, strive to not make the same one twice.** Experiment and learn from the outcomes.
 99% of things you try probably won't lead to anything, but that 1% can be the golden egg.
 Even in failure you should be learning things.
 Apply those learnings to your next experiment.

+# Teamwork & Management
+> Educate and train people good enough so they can leave; treat people good enough so they want to stay. _Richard Branson, CEO of Virgin_

+**I love to give and receive feedback.** Being a manager is a little give and a little take.
+It's fostering and building a relationship that matters, and isn't just all talk.
+One on ones are usually the easiest way to do this, but I will always make time for you, day or night, if you need it.

+**Education is an important part of one's career.** People do not automatically have potential, they must strive for it and grow it over time.
+I will push you to be better, think in a different way, and take on a different perspective.
+It's not for everyone, but you can achieve anything when you are continuously grow and learn.

+**Work / Life Balance is important, but getting harder and harder.** I understand the complications of the modern workplace.
+The line between work and personal life is almost non-existent these days.
+I don't really see it as that anymore, but rather try and be as accommodating as possible by allowing you to be as flexible as possible.
+That means I won't really look at hours worked, but I will look at metrics that matter the most.
+Quality throughput is one of the most important metrics, and we'll work on a goal that makes sense for you and the company together.

+We'll look at the work you do, and put you on a project that will give you the best opportunity to learn or teach others.